Préparer votre maison pour l’hiver

 Outdoor hoses & faucets

-While you’re outside doing the last of your yard work, don’t forget to disconnect your outdoor hoses.
-Then, drain and shut of the water supply leading to any outdoor faucets – those are the first to freeze.
+While you’re outside getting your yard ready for winter, remember to disconnect your outdoor hoses.
+Then, drain and shut off the water supply leading to any outdoor faucets – those are the first to freeze.

-After turning off the water supply, leave those outdoor taps slightly open for a minute or two to ensure any remaining water drains before it can expand when it freezes.
+After turning off the water supply, leave those outdoor taps slightly open for a minute or two to ensure any remaining water drains before it freezes and expands.

 Inside your home, make sure you know where your main water shut-off valve is.
 Knowing how to turn it off can save you a headache in case of an emergency.